calistasalsabila/Website/01_front_end/04_js/notes.md

 ## Notes

-* This repository is dedicated to programming language documentation and learning materials.
+* This repository is dedicated to programming languages documentation and learning materials.
 * Related website or frontend projects may link to these directories instead of duplicating the content.
 * The documentation is written incrementally and may expand as new topics are added.